Associate in Engineering (AE)

 Anne Simpson, Department Chair of Engineering, Astronomy, and Physics

-Yes, Financial aid is available if you qualify.
-Please visit the Financial Aid web page or contact the Financial Aid office at 336-334-4822 Option 3.
+Yes.
+Financial aid is available if you qualify.
+Visit the Financial Aid web page or contact the Financial Aid office at 336-334-4822, option 3.

-No, the program includes required general education and prerequisite courses that are acceptable to all state funded Bachelor of Engineering programs.
+No. The program includes required general education and prerequisite courses that are acceptable to all state-funded bachelor of engineering programs.